Grilling 24x7 ยป Recipes ยป Maryland Style Smoked Crab Cakes

 How to make Maryland crab cakes on the grill

-I’ve worked in a lot of restaurants in my career and seen plenty of crab cake recipes.
+Iโ€™ve worked in a lot of restaurants in my 20+ year career and have seen plenty of crab cake recipes.
 Let me first say that if you put bell peppers or cheese in your smoked crab cakes then you need to stop immediately.

-That’s an abomination and disrespectful to the crab.
+Thatโ€™s an abomination and disrespectful to the crab.
 Sorry but I have a strong opinion about that.
+If you do it, please don’t ever tell me about it; I don’t want to know.

 Now another area of heated debate is what fillers to use to bind your smoked crab cake.
 Some folks say cubed white bread or saltines are best.
 Others use cornmeal or breadcrumbs.

-Those all do a fine job but just don’t bring any flavor to the game.
+Those all do a fine job but just donโ€™t bring any flavor to the game.
 Ritz Crackers not only have that buttery flavor but they also absorb other flavors of the crab cake.

-If you are gluten free or low carb I’ve got a great keto crab cake recipe from culinary lion that’s you can check out as well.
+If you are gluten-free or low carb Iโ€™ve got a great keto crab cake recipe from Culinary Lion that you can check out as well.

 How to make Maryland crab cakes on the grill

-Crabmeat is expensive, it doesn’t matter where you live or who you know.
-At the date of writing this blog the going price for jumbo lump crab was about $36 and backfin was $24.
+Crabmeat is expensive, it doesnโ€™t matter where you live or who you know.
+At the date of writing this blog, the going price for jumbo lump crab was about $37 and backfin was $30.

-There’s no shame in using all backfin crab especially if you’re using fresh crabmeat.
+With the cost of food on the rise, thereโ€™s no shame in using all backfin crab in your smoked crab cakes, especially if youโ€™re using fresh crabmeat.

 Depending on the time of year or the region you live in fresh crab meat may not be an option.
 Your next best bet is to use pasteurized crab meat.